-Staff Comment: By condition below, all subsequent detailed site plans for the project shall be referred to the Transportation Planning Section, the Department of Public Works and Transportation (DPW&T) and/or the State Highway Administration (SHA) to ensure adequate future review of accessibility, safety, and traffic control needs for the circular public space within public road MD-637 or any proposed alternative road designs or with respect to other locations for the public spaces.
-Further, noting that the circular public space within public road MC-637 is not located on the Moore Property, its design would have to be in accordance with the design standards established herein, but the final design of all aspects of the public open space are properly left to the special purpose detailed site plan that must be submitted for the rest of the Westphalia development.
+Comment: By condition below, all subsequent detailed site plans for the project shall be referred to the Transportation Planning Section, DPW&T and/or the State Highway Administration (SHA) to ensure adequate future review of accessibility, safety, and traffic control needs for the circular public space within public road MD-637 or any proposed alternative road designs or with respect to other locations for the public spaces.
+Further, noting that the circular public space within public road MC-637 is not located on the Moore Property, its design would have to be in accordance with the design standards established herein, but the final design of all aspects of the public open space are properly left to the special-purpose detailed site plan that must be submitted for the rest of the Westphalia development.